-If the weather has given us late snow then we will retrace our steps to Askole via Concordia, Goro II, Paiju and Jhola.
-Trekking this route is a little longer and in total will take 5 days.
-We will start the days at a leisurely pace and explore small side valleys and sections of the glacier we might not have had the time to see on our ascent.
+We will bid farewell and good luck to those attempting the Broad Peak summit and, making the most of our last few days in the Karakoram, we will most likely retrace our steps to Askole via Concordia, Goro II, Paiju and Jhola.
+Trekking this route back allows us to savour the summits from a different perspective and, as we are fully acclimatised and trekking fit, we are able to start the days at a leisurely pace and explore small side valleys and sections of the glacier we might not have had the time to see on our ascent.
+Depending on weather conditions, we may also take a different route out, via the spectacular Gondogoro La.